peniblec/rac-kun/README.md

     - http://sourceforge.net/projects/boost/
 - Crypto++ (5.6.1+)
     - http://www.cryptopp.com/

 The program will look for headers in `/usr/include` and for library files in `/usr/lib`.
 These paths may be changed in the *makefile* that you will find in the same folder as this readme.

 Other requirements:
-- This program was developped on Debian 6.0.7 (squeeze), so it should work on other OSes based on the Linux kernel (from version 2.6.32-5-686)
+- This program was developped on Debian 6.0.7 (squeeze), so it should work on other OSes based on the Linux kernel (from version 2.6.32-5-686 onward)
 - The program assumes that a direct TCP connection may be established between two clients, and does not handle any obstruction (NAT, firewall, relay server, proxy...)